 In the News: 2005

-The Thailand Equity Fund is a $245 million private equity fund sponsored by San Francisco-based Lombard and the International Finance Corporation, part of the World Bank Group.
-In addition to the IFC, Smith noted that other investors include California Public Employees' Retirement System (CalPERS), Asian Development Bank, DEG (a member of Germany's KfW Group), the Ministry of Finance of the Government of Thailand, and 15 leading Thai banks and other institutions.
+In June 2004, The Thailand Equity Fund invested approximately US$8 million in SAT and owns approximately 10.0% of the Company post-IPO.
+The Thailand Equity Fund is a US$245 million private equity fund sponsored by Lombard Investments , Inc., headquartered in San Francisco, and the International Finance Corporation ("IFC"), part of the World Bank Group.
+The fund was formed with the support of the Government of the Kingdom of Thailand in order to make private equity investments in operationally competitive Thai businesses.
+Investors in the fund include the IFC, California Public Employees' Retirement System (CalPERS), Asian Development Bank, DEG (a member of Germany's KfW Group), the Ministry of Finance of the Government of Thailand, and fifteen leading Thai banks and other institutions.